qdrant/quaterion/docs/source/tutorials/cars-tutorial.rst

 cars from novel categories unseen in the training phase.
 Then, we evaluated it on a test dataset by the Retrieval R-Precision metric.
 The base model scored 0.1207, and our tuned model hit 0.2540, a twice higher score.
-These scored can be seen in the following figure:
+These scores can be seen in the following figure:

 .. image:: ../../imgs/cars_metrics.png
     :alt: Metrics for the base and tuned models